Houston Medical Leave Attorney

 To be eligible for FMLA leave, an employee must:

-- have worked 1,250 hours during the 12 months prior to the start of leave;
+- have worked 1,250 hours during the 12 months before the start of leave;

-A “serious health condition” under the FMLA can be a variety of health issues.
-In general, the following would be considered a serious health condition:
+A “serious health condition” under the FMLA can be various health issues.
+However, in general, the law would consider the following a serious health condition:

 - conditions requiring an overnight stay in a hospital or other medical care facility;